 When listing your relevant experience, include any volunteer experience, training, workshop, or certifications.
 Make sure they are relevant to the job you are applying for.

 If you have limited work experience, you can include extracurricular activities.
-You can also include experiences from. your freelance work, internships, or other leadership roles.
+Whether lying on your resume is illegal or not, you should never lie on it.
+Including experiences from your freelance work, internships, or other leadership roles can help you fill this section out without stretching the truth.

 You just need to frame your experiences in these activities to show recruiters that you are right for the job.